top of page

 ASHLEY GILLARD (Sonia, Various)

 Ashley is an award-winning choreographer and actor who has performed in Canada, USA and New Zealand.
 She most recently appeared on stage as Anna Watson in The Girl on the Train (Kanata Theatre).
-Ashley’s 9th Hour credits include Esmeralda in The Hunchback of Notre Dame (2024), the Celebrity in Beauty will Save the World, and the Unicorn in The Lion, The Witch & The Wardrobe (2023).
+Ashley’s 9th Hour credits include Esmeralda in The Hunchback of Notre Dame (2024), the Celebrity in Beauty will Save the World (2024), and the Unicorn in The Lion, The Witch & The Wardrobe (2023).
 Ashley enjoys exploring pieces that dive into deeper themes.
 She seeks to build an emotional connection with audiences and to transport them into an exciting realm of storytelling.

 IAN MCMULLEN (Raskolnikov)

 Ian is an energetic theatre creator and actor originally from New Brunswick, and has acted, produced and directed in Ottawa for the past eight years.
-In 2019 Ian produced and directed the Rideau Award Winning ExDEMOators at the Ottawa Fringe Festival.
+In 2019 Ian produced and directed the Rideau Award Winning ExDEMONators at the Ottawa Fringe Festival.
 Ian's 9th Hour credits include Pierre Gringoire in The Hunchback of Notre Dame (2024), Mr. Tumnus in The Lion, the Witch, and the Wardrobe (2023), Assistant Director of Halo (2020), and Peter Pevensie in The Lion, the Witch, and the Wardrobe (2018).
 In addition to theatre, Ian is a lover of the outdoors and can be found in the woods hiking, biking and paddling.

 bottom of page